CGI-FR/LINO/README.md

     url: postgresql://postgres:sakila@localhost:5432/postgres?sslmode=disable
 ```

 ## Create relationships

 LINO create a consistent sample database.
 To perform extraction that respect foreign keys constraints LINO have to extract relationships between tables.

-Use the `relationships` sub-command or its short name `rs` to extract relationship from foreign key constraints.
+Use the `relation` sub-command or its short name `rel` to extract relations from foreign key constraints.

 ```